nMaax/UROP/README.md

 ## Transformer-based implementation with RoPe Positional Encoding (my contribution)

 The proposed approach consists of a traditional Transformer based architecture, leveraging an hybrid positional encoding (RoPe + Sinusoidal).
 The different windows retrived from the dataset are stacked on the last dimension, obtaining batches of the following shape ```[Batch Size, Time, Features] = [_, 1600, 7]```.
 Since the accelerometer and gyroscope are not sampled at 16k, we performed a re-sampling processing to make all the sensors fit on 1600.
 Given the input we apply a positional encoding on the time dimension `T`: the technique employed is an hybrid apporach between RoPe, which is used for the accelerometer and gyroscope dimension, and a sinusoidal on the microphone dimension.
-This peculiar choice is due to the fact that RoPe: (i) can only work on even number of dimnesions; (ii) works better on dimensionally meaningful features---in this case spatial ones (x-y-z).
+This peculiar choice is due to the fact that RoPe: (i) can only work on an even number of dimensions; (ii) works better on relatively meaningful features—in this case, spatial ones (x-y-z).

 The transformer-based model allowed to reduce significantly the size of model compared to the baseline autoencoder.
 Altought anomaly detection capacities are sub-optimal compared to the later.